DarylStark/__archived_my/README.md

 To make sure the code if of the highest quality possible, we demand that all Python code is written according to the [PEP-8 Style Guide for Python](https://www.python.org/dev/peps/pep-0008/).
 To make sure all code complies to this style guide, we use the `autopep8` package for Python.
 VScode can use this package to automatically format Python code.

 As an addition to PEP-8, we will use type hinting as much as we can.
 To get more specific types, the `typing` package for Python can be used.
+As addition to this, we will use a docstring for all defined functions, classes, modules and packages.
+This is done so we can use a automated help system to generate code documentation.